Ask Slashdot: What Can You Do With Old Coaxial Cable?

 Wish I had mod points!

-Leave it in for now, use it to pull fiber later (Score:2)
+Leave it in for now, use it to pull fiber later (Score:3)

 see subject for comment